 When you consider that businesses can claim up to 33p for every £1 spent on qualifying activities, the average claim for a London-based SME is £81,352, and the UK average is £61,514, you do have to wonder why more companies aren’t checking whether they have legitimate grounds for a claim.

 And if you are eligible, you typically have two years from the end of your accounting period to submit a claim.
-So if, for instance, you file accounts to 31 December each year, you have until 31 December 2018 to make a claim for your accounting period ended 31 December 2016.
+So if, for instance, if you file accounts to 31 December each year, you have until 31 December 2019 to make a claim for your accounting period ended 31 December 2017.

 It might surprise you, but your business’s R&D doesn’t even have to be successful to qualify for tax credits.
 So get in touch with one of our team today for an informal discussion and we can discuss the next steps.

-If you are interested in finding out more about the R&D Tax Credit scheme then give a member of our team a call today on 020 7898 0500 or email our R&D Tax Credit specialist at firstname.lastname@example.org.
+If you are interested in finding out more about the R&D Tax Credit scheme then give a member of our team a call today on 020 3867 3266 or email firstname.lastname@example.org.

 On Air Dining